 Thank you so much!

-I know you have tried some See Kai Run boots before, but this one I have been able to fit for kids with high insteps so you should definitely try it
+I know you have tried some See Kai Run boots before, but these two styles I have been able to fit for kids with high insteps so you should definitely try them:

 I hope this helps!